danielsaidi/website_danielsaidi/collections/_posts/2020/2020-12-25-building-a-video-streaming-app-for-ios-in-swiftui.md

 I really like how the button only appears when there is a Chromecast device on the same network, which means that it only appears when it makes sense.

 This was the first time I worked with Chromecast development.
-My five cents is that the docs are great, the Swift sample code pretty nasty and not that swifty, the sample app badly focused at the core aspects of Chromecast and the overall developer experience not that great.
+I found the docs to be great, the Swift sample code pretty nasty, the sample app badly focused at the core aspects of using Chromecast and the overall developer experience not that great.

 ## Technology